-While the results presented in this paper have helped to expand our understanding of long-term corpus behavior, a number of trends motivate the need to understand the aggregate behavior of multiple corpora hosted by a single archive.
-First, the growth of cloud storage marks a shift towards centralized data centers.
+While the results presented in this article have helped to expand our understanding of long-term corpus behavior, a number of trends motivate the need to understand the aggregate behavior of multiple corpora hosted by a single archive.
+First, the growth of cloud storage services marks a shift towards centralized data centers.
 Second, increasingly digital workflows have spurred the proliferation of small and mid-sized corpora.
-This leads to potential problems in optimization, as superficially similar corpora could be hosted on the same archive, despite the fact that they may benefit from different configurations.
-For example, while both the historical and water corpora showed strong content locality within user sessions, their record granularity is vastly different; a single record type in the water corpus may only contain 20 or 30 records, while in the historical corpus one record type may have millions of records.
+Combined, this leads to potential problems in optimization, as superficially similar corpora may be naively hosted on the same physical hardware in a cloud or other multi-corpus environment, despite the fact that they may benefit from different configurations.
+For example, while both the HISTORICAL and WATER corpora showed strong content locality within user sessions, their record granularity is vastly different; a single record type in the WATER corpus may only contain 20 or 30 records, while in the HISTORICAL corpus one record type may have millions of records.
 An optimal retrieval technique for one may be pathological for the other.
+This suggests two future work directions.
+First, we need further workload studies to continue identifying similar and divergent workload behavior in archives.
+Second, as cloud storage is becoming more pervasive, we need to do a critical examination from both a user and provider side into how to effectively handle archival workloads.

 Even within the scope of a single corpus there is more work to be done with our current sketches.
 First, we would like to investigate both temporal and content locality in record ingests and updates.
 Second, we plan to more closely examine short-term behavior within the traces, to see if short-term behavior in accesses and updates is similar to that of the long-term behavior we observed.
 Finally, as an aid in the development of effective long-term repository systems, we hope to publish a series of workloads based on these traces.
-This would help in the evaluation of archival designs, and in the reproducibility of published results [1].
+This would help in the evaluation of archival designs, and in the reproducibility of published results [Agrawal et al. 2009].

-Finally, as we have noted, there is a wide gamut of systems that fall within the category of long-term data repositories.
-To that end we hope to locate and examine additional traces across all areas of archival storage in order to identify and quantify their common, and divergent characteristics.
-For example, within the tertiary storage area, more granularity and study is needed; the sketch we obtained from LANL had disabled recording of access times, impeding our ability to analyze read behavior.
+Finally, as we have noted, there is a wide gamut of systems that now fall within the category of long-term data repositories, ranging from personal storage arrays to massive centralized systems such as the Internet Archive [Jaffe and Kirkpatrick 2009].
+To that end we hope to locate and examine additional traces across all areas of archival storage in order to identify and quantify their common and divergent characteristics.
+For example, even within the tertiary storage area, more granularity and study is needed; the sketch we obtained from LANL had disabled recording of access times, impeding our ability to analyze read behavior.

-5.3 Tracing Difficulties
+5.3.
+Tracing Difficulties